SteMula/Dicrete_filter_PID_controller/README.md

 __Integration with Modern C++ Features: std::array__ is part of the modern C++ Standard Library and supports features introduced in newer C++ versions, such as range-based for loops and auto type deduction.
 It allows the code to leverage these modern language features, resulting in cleaner and more expressive cod

 ### change #2
-Another modificatio is the following
+It is better using constexpr than const.
+So the following modification are presented.
 ```
  const double K = 1.0;
  const double Ts = 0.01;